What Are Emphatic Pronouns? (with Examples)

 Why Should I Care about Emphatic Pronouns?There are two good reasons to know about emphatic pronouns.

-When speaking, you can emphasise a word with your voice, so there is an alternative to using an emphatic pronoun.
+When speaking, you can emphasize a word with your voice, so there is an alternative to using an emphatic pronoun.
 In writing, however, the alternatives are often unwieldy or ambiguous.

 An emphatic pronoun can be removed from a sentence without affecting the sentence's core meaning.
 In other words, an emphatic pronoun just provides emphasis, but that's a pretty important job.
 It's often the reason the sentence exists.